BpaLabTHCologne/bpa_lab_docs/README.md

 Decision 5: Use JobWorker to send emails (template by order management team) (In progress)

+Decision 6: Use JobWorker for database transatcion and mysql (template by order management team) (In progress)

 ## deployment diagram
 UML deployment diagram